Find Schools

 Things a Computer Hardware Engineer Should Know How to Do

-These are the skills Computer Hardware Engineers say are the most useful in their careers:
+When polled, Computer Hardware Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.